Menolas/sedona/Readme.md

 ## Description
 This is template for practice from HTML Academy.
 Here I employed adaptive and fluid layout techniques together with responsive images (retina@2x and svg), svg and traditional png sprites.

-The original design encompassed three resolutions (mobile, tablet and desktop), with four breakpoints envisaged by me:
+The original design encompassed three resolutions (mobile, tablet and desktop), with three breakpoints envisaged by me:

 at 320px,
 at 768px,